THE LOST CODES OF EDEN

 ANALYSIS: RECLAIMING THE FEMININE DIVINE

-Children of God by David Snyder is a page-turner, with a gripping plot and uniquely engaging characters.
+The Lost Codes of Eden by David Snyder is a page-turner, with a gripping plot and uniquely engaging characters.
 The novel takes popular themes of lost civilizations and lost religions and transfers them to Iran and the Ancient Near East.
 It then creates a whole other form of cosmic/mythic narrative that ends up rewriting the story of Creation completely.

 With a strong female protagonist and a rewrite of the Garden of Eden story, it takes the emergence of the “Feminine Divine” to a whole new level, for a new generation of readers.
 But this is not really a book about Goddess religion in ancient Mesopotamia—it is just as much a book about modern New York City and the emerging global unity movement.